Book Review – In Search of Stupidity

 Rick is a seasoned industry veteran within the software industry having been involved with many of the companies he cites for the past twenty-four years.
 Combine his experience, with his cheeky sense of humor, and you’re up for one heck of an exciting history lesson.
 In addition, Rick is very sensible and has a gift for cutting to the heart of the matter.

 Rick starts the book by reviewing many of the so-called “excellent” companies within the book, “In Search of Excellence” by Tom Peters.
 It doesn’t take long before Tom’s “excellent” companies are exposed as some of the world’s most dismal failures.
-Within just a few pages, companies like Data General (gone into oblivion), Xerox (on the ropes by the late 1990’s) , IBM (icon to tragedy–loosing more markets than most companies ever entered), Lanier (who), DEC (PC Roadkill) and others are exposed as failures, not models of excellence that we should emulate.
+Within just a few pages, companies like Data General (gone into oblivion), Xerox (on the ropes by the late 1990’s) , IBM (icon to tragedy–losing more markets than most companies ever entered), Lanier (who), DEC (PC Roadkill) and others are exposed as failures, not models of excellence that we should emulate.

 Rick goes on to quote Forest Gump’s memorable line, “Stupid is as stupid does.”
 He then explains that the great companies are not so great, they are just “less stupid” than those that have failed–usually because of stupid mistakes.
 He then fills his book with incredibly detailed examples of the stupid mistakes made by some of the industry’s most well-known companies.
 Examples come from IBM, Digital Research, Apple, MicroPro, Ashton Tate, SPC, WordPerfect, Borland, Motorola, Intel (“What does ‘Intel Inside’ mean – A warning label), and the list goes on.
-Apparently, there is plenty of stupidity to go around.
+There is plenty of stupidity to go around.

 Rick concludes with the observation that we can either learn from the mistakes of others or repeat them ourselves.
 Unfortunately, we’ve seen several similar stupid mistakes from companies since then… so we as an industry obviously haven’t learned yet.